Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 ### **Settings Buttons**

 These are located at the top centre of the display.
-They allow the user to view the instructions, toggle the music and effects on and off, and reset the game.
+They allow the user to view the instructions, toggle the music on and off, and reset the game.

 - Upon clicking the 'INSTRUCTIONS' button, a modal appears containing written instructions of the game play.
-The modal can be closed by either clicking the close button, labelled 'It's time to eat!', or by clicking anywhere outside of the modal.
+The modal can be closed by either clicking the close button, or by clicking anywhere outside of the modal.
-- Upon landing, the music and effects are muted.
+- Upon landing, the music is muted.
-- Upon clicking the 'RESET' button, the page will reload and all current score information will be lost.
+- Upon clicking the 'RESTART GAME' button, the page will reload and all current score information will be lost.

 ![image of the modal and its contents](./assets/images/ .png)